-Donor appeal: 'The thought that I might not be here for Daisy is terrifying'
+Donor appeal: 'Thought that I might not be here for my daughter is terrifying'

 Rachael Nixon desperately needs to find a stem cell donor, after being diagnosed with a rare and aggressive form of blood cancer.